IRNAS/irnas-spi_external_mutex-driver/README.md

 Thus, it is recommended to call `spi_ext_mutex_acquire` before  `acquire` and `spi_ext_mutex_release` after `release`.
 If `spi_ext_mutex_acquire` returns an error, `spi_ext_mutex_release` must be called.
 The driver can then retry to acquire the lock or exit with an error.

-See the en25 flash driver as an example.
+See the [EN25 flash driver](https://github.com/IRNAS/zephyr-spi-flash-en25-driver/) as an example.

 ## Notes

 In order to get a custom spi driver to compile and replace an existing zephyr spi driver, at least one of the "in-tree" drivers must be selected.
 See the spi cmakefile in `ncs/zephyr/drivers/spi/CMakeLists.txt` for details.

-We thus select the original SPIM driver, which also includes all the corrent HAL files from nordic.
+We thus select the original SPIM driver, which also includes all the correct HAL files from nordic.

 For this reason you might get the following compiler warning for unused functions: